"Picturesque Countryside

 The Sale of the Mill

 According to the family story we heard, the SPARTZ's well-to-do family was able to repossess the mill by obtaining documents from Germany that somehow showed that the SPARTZ-SCHLEICH marriage was more legitimate than the SCHULLER-SCHLEICH marriage, and they received a meager judgment in their favor.
 There was some bitterness.
-But according to that 1890 document, the property belonged to Christian Spartz.
+But according to that 1890 document, the property belonged to Christian SPARTZ.The buyers of the mill were Pierre SCHMITZ, a miller at Neumühle, born in Surré Apr 17, 1860, died at the Boulaide-mill Mar 22, 1940) and his wife Suzanne PLIER (born Boulaide, June 10, 1873, married Oct 9, 1900, died in Boulaide Dec 18, 1934.)
+Pierre SCHMITZ purchased all the land at the mill, about 16 parcels all told: fields, pastures, woodlots, and buildings.

 New Life in America, and the BIERCHEN and MICHELAU families

-These SCHMITZ are probably not related to the Schmitz family who bought the mill.
+These SCHMITZ are not related to the Schmitz family who bought the mill.
 Joseph, Barbara, and Peter Emil SCHMITZ were born in Boulaide to Johann SCHMITZ and Katherine GENGLER.
 They also had a sister Maria born May 24 1881.
 Katherine was the sister of Johann GENGLER who married Marie SCHLEICH (b 1848) at the mill.
 Joseph (1879- 1963) and Emil (March 27 1885- 1947) SCHMITZ lived in Wheaton Illinois, where Joseph had a blacksmith shop, while Barbara LEIS (May 28 1888- 1977) lived in Los Angeles CA. (The 1900 census record from Boulaide has Nikolas born Dec 13 1879 and Joseph born March 13 1883.)

 Marie returned to Luxembourg at some point, about 1907.
 Marguerite went to Paris and worked as a waitress or cook, saving money until she could afford steamer passage to America.
 They had SCHULLER cousins in Paris and may have stayed with them.

 Then on Feb 22, 1908, with $15 cash, Marie returned alone to Chicago for good on the ship Kroonland sailing from Antwerp.
 She named the home of her great-uncle Fritz CLEMENT in Chicago as her destination.
-Marguerite, now 18, followed on July 6, 1908, along with a cousin Elise NILLES, on the ship Vaterland.
+Marguerite, now 18, followed a few months later on July 6, 1908, along with a cousin Elise NILLES, on the ship Vaterland.
 Elise was the daughter of Dominique NILLES.
 (See The NILLES Family below.)
 Marguerite mentioned her cousin Fritz GENGLER in Luxembourg City as her relative.

 I know that the girls sought a new life far from the dank mill in the Sûre valley.
 They worked hard in Chicago; Marie was said to have "earned $7 (a week) and saved $5."
 Mary and Margaret SCHULLER, to use their Americanized names, had some interesting parallels in their lives.
 They were both married in 1910 to men named John (BIERCHEN and MICHELAU), both bore 7 children, and both died in 1966.
 Mary and Margaret also named their first daughters after each other.

 John and Mary BIERCHEN were married at St Henry's on Jan 12 1910.
 John BIERCHEN was born in Eschdorf, Luxembourg, in 1882.
 In May 1910, after their marriage, the BIERCHENs were living at 7461 N California Ave. in Chicago.
-They also spent time living in Skokie.
-Then in 1919, they were living around the 2200 block of Devon Ave, among other addresses in Rogers Park.
-Around 1926 the BIERCHEN family bought the house at 1976 Devon Avenue.
+In 1913 they were on Main Street near East Prairie Road, Niles Center IL (now Skokie).In 1918 they were at 6630 N Robey St. (now Damen Ave.)
+In 1919, they were living around the 2200 block of Devon Ave.
+Around 1926 the BIERCHEN family bought the house at 1976 Devon Avenue, corner of Damen.
 They had extensive greenhouses in back.
 The Bierchens’ house must have been a sort of welcoming center for immigrants from the old country.
 They sponsored Christ SCHLEICH (see below) and other friends and relatives including two of John BIERCHEN’s brothers.
 They also sponsored Mary's “mean old” aunt Catherine SCHLEICH.

 I now have the pedigree chart for John and Mary BIERCHEN posted here.